willowisp01/tp/docs/DeveloperGuide.md

 1. Set grade threshold.

    1. Test case: `setweak g/A`<br>
       Expected: Update weakness threshold: A. Status message shown. `Weak` marker appear next to name of all students with grade below or at **A** .
-Timestamp in the status bar is updated.

    1. Test case: `setweak A`<br>
       Expected: Incorrect format.
 Error details shown in the status message.
 Status bar remains the same.